The Radley Lakes area benefits from a wide diversity of habitats including:

 - Areas of unimproved grassland

-- Areas of reedbed, which host Reed Warbler and Reed Bunting breed and a Bittern can be seen sometimes in Winter
+- There are areas of reedbed within and outside the ash pits, which host breeding Reed Warbler and Reed Bunting.
+Bittern can be seen sometimes in winter

 - There are numerous small ponds and the shallow Orchard Lake which are rich in aquatic invertebrates and plants.
 Great Crested Newt and Common Toads are abundant in these shallow waterbodies.